- impingement syndrome

 - some feel that excision of the CA ligament leads to postop weakness;

-- w/ a potential irrepairable cuff tear
+- w/ a potential irrepairable cuff tear, consider leaving the CA ligament intact;

 - intact ligament helps prevent superior migration of humeral head;